Industrial and organizational psychology: Relation to organizational behavior and human resource management

+As an occupation

 Training

-The minimum requirement for working as an IO psychologist is a master's degree.
+The minimum requirement for working as an I-O psychologist is a master's degree.
 Normally, this degree requires about two to three years of postgraduate work to complete.
-Of all the degrees granted in IO psychology each year, approximately two-thirds are at the master's level.
+Of all the degrees granted in I-O psychology each year, approximately two-thirds are at the master's level.

 A comprehensive list of US and Canadian master's and doctoral programs can be found at the web site of the Society for Industrial and Organizational Psychology (SIOP).
-Admission into IO psychology PhD programs is highly competitive; many programs accept only a small number of applicants each year.
+Admission into I-O psychology PhD programs is highly competitive; many programs accept only a small number of applicants each year.

-There are graduate degree programs in IO psychology outside of the US and Canada.
+There are graduate degree programs in I-O psychology outside of the US and Canada.
 The SIOP web site lists some of them.

 In Australia, organisational psychologists must be accredited by the Australian Psychological Society (APS).
 To become an organisational psychologist, one must meet the criteria for a general psychologist's licence: three years studying bachelor's degree in psychology, 4th-year honours degree or postgraduate diploma in psychology, and two-year full-time supervised practice plus 80 hours of professional development.
 There are other avenues available, such as a two-year supervised training program after honours (i.e. 4+2 pathway), or one year of postgraduate coursework and practical placements followed by a one-year supervised training program (i.e. 5+1 pathway).
 After this, psychologists can elect to specialise as Organisational Psychologists in Australia.

 Competencies

-There are many different sets of competencies for different specializations within IO psychology and IO psychologists are versatile behavioral scientists.
-For example, an IO psychologist specializing in selection and recruiting should have expertise in finding the best talent for the organization and getting everyone on board while he or she might not need to know much about executive coaching.
-Some IO psychologists specialize in specific areas of consulting whereas others tend to generalize their areas of expertise.
-There are basic skills and knowledge an individual needs in order to be an effective IO psychologist, which include being an independent learner, interpersonal skills (e.g., listening skills), and general consultation skills (e.g., skills and knowledge in the problem area).
+There are many different sets of competencies for different specializations within I-O psychology and I-O psychologists are versatile behavioral scientists.
+For example, an I-O psychologist specializing in selection and recruiting should have expertise in finding the best talent for the organization and getting everyone on board while they might not need to know much about executive coaching.
+Some I-O psychologists specialize in specific areas of consulting whereas others tend to generalize their areas of expertise.
+There are basic skills and knowledge an individual needs in order to be an effective I-O psychologist, which include being an independent learner, interpersonal skills (e.g., listening skills), and general consultation skills (e.g., skills and knowledge in the problem area).

 Job outlook

 U.S. News & World Report lists I-O Psychology as the third best science job, with a strong job market in the U.S.

-In the 2020 SIOP salary survey, the median annual salary for a PhD in IO psychology was $125,000; for a master's level IO psychologist was $88,900.
-The highest paid PhD IO psychologists were self-employed consultants who had a median annual income of $167,000.
+In the 2020 SIOP salary survey, the median annual salary for a PhD in I-O psychology was $125,000; for a master's level I-O psychologist was $88,900.
+The highest paid PhD I-O psychologists were self-employed consultants who had a median annual income of $167,000.
 The highest paid in private industry worked in IT ($153,000), retail ($151,000) and healthcare ($147,000).
 The lowest earners were found in state and local government positions, averaging approximately $100,000, and in academic positions in colleges and universities that do not award doctoral degrees, with median salaries between $80,000 and $94,000.